 Monitoring the biota of Great Lakes coastal wetlands began as a project funded under the Great Lakes Restoration Initiative on 10 September 2010.
 The project had the primary objective of implementing a standardized basin-wide coastal wetland monitoring program.
 Our first five years of sampling (2011-2015) set the baseline for future sampling years and showed the power of the datasets that can be used to inform decision-makers on coastal wetland conservation and restoration priorities throughout the Great Lakes basin.
-During round 1, we 1) developed a database management system; 2) developed a standardized sample design with rotating panels of wetland sites to be sampled across years, accompanied by sampling protocols, QAPPs, and other methods documents; and 3) developed background documents on the indicators.
+During round one, we 1) developed a database management system; 2) developed a standardized sample design with rotating panels of wetland sites to be sampled across years, accompanied by sampling protocols, QAPPs, and other methods documents; and 3) developed background documents on the indicators.

 We have now entered the second phase of this work.
-The status of the work has been changed from a project to a sampling program, and we are sampling all the wetlands again for the second round of this work.
+The status of the work has been changed from a project to a sampling program, and we are working on the second complete round of coastal wetland sampling.
 During this second round (2016-2020), we will be adjusting our indicators as necessary so that they remain robust to water level fluctuations and we will continue to support wetland restoration projects by providing data and information.